Learning Support in the Sixth Form

 Bishop’s Stortford College is proud to be a diverse and inclusive learning community, committed to ensuring that all pupils have the support they need in order to access all aspects of school life, becoming confident learners and achieving their full potential.

-Within our Learning Support Department we have five highly experienced members of staff who work across the College and work closely with teaching staff to ensure that the support programme in place for each pupil is tailored to meet his or her specific needs.
-Four of our members are qualified Specialist Assessors and are therefore able to assess pupils, if requested by staff, for learning differences and eligibility for Access Arrangements for internal and external examinations.
+Within our Learning Support Department we have seven highly experienced members of staff who work across the College and work closely with teaching staff to ensure that the support programme in place for each pupil is tailored to meet their specific needs.
+Several members of the team are qualified Specialist Assessors and are therefore able to assess pupils, if requested by staff, for learning differences and eligibility for Access Arrangements for internal and external examinations.

-From September 2018, pupils who have special educational needs and/or disabilities (SEND), and who are not making expected levels of progress, will be offered Learning Support.
+Pupils who have special educational needs and/or disabilities (SEND), and who are not making expected levels of progress, will be offered Learning Support.
 This may include in-class support from the teacher or a Learning Support Assistant, or group, paired or individual intervention or support sessions.
 There is no charge for this support.
+You can read the criteria for Learning Support provision here.

 Learning Support Staff